-Aboriginal occupation at Lawn Hill dates back at least 17,000 years and may extend beyond 30,000 years.
-The Aboriginal Traditional Owners—the Waanyi people—know this country as Boodjamulla or the Rainbow Serpent country.
-According to the Waanyi people, Boodjamulla—the Rainbow Serpent—formed the Lawn Hill Gorge area and created the permanent spring water.
+First Nations occupation dates back at least 17,000 years and may extend beyond 30,000 years.
+The Waanyi people know this country as Boodjamulla or the Rainbow Serpent Country.
+They believe Boodjamulla—the Rainbow Serpent—formed the Lawn Hill Gorge area and created the permanent spring water.
 Lawn Hill Gorge is a sacred place used only for ceremonial and celebratory purposes.
 The Waanyi believe that if you tamper with the water, pollute it or take it for granted, the Rainbow Serpent will leave and take all the water with him.

 During the wet season the Waanyi people would gather under overhanging rocks and in caves, while in the dry months they would camp in paperbark shelters along the creek banks.
 They made paperbark canoes for travelling short distances and used a shield-shaped wooden dish, called a coolaman, to carry babies, prepare food or to transport fire and food.

 Evidence of Aboriginal occupation can still be found today in the remaining mussel middens, grindstone relics and rock art.
 Waanyi Elders have interpreted some of these sites, providing visitors with an understanding of their traditional lifestyle.

 Riversleigh was once a lush rainforest scattered with lime mineral-rich freshwater pools.
 Some of the world’s most outstanding fossils from the Oligocene period to the Miocene period (10–30 million year ago) have been uncovered at Riversleigh.
 Visitors can discover the unique story of the evolution of Australia’s wildlife by seeing some of these fossilised animals along the walking track at D Site and reading the track-side illustrated signs that tell stories of past prehistoric mega-fauna.